 If you've been around LinkedIn or, well, people long enough, you might have heard a great many stories regarding the misfortune of remote hiring or about not getting selected for a job interview despite being an "eligible candidate".
 However, this short read isn't about contesting that last claim; it is the truth about Applicant Tracking Systems.

 Job candidates have voiced their opinions and posed a great many questions regarding the recruitment automation software.
-The true misfortune is not knowing the Applicant Tracking System facts.
-Out there are many misconceptions and false beliefs on how an ATS actually works, how they review and qualify candidates, how they function during the rise of hybrid recruiting, and what benefits they provide to both candidates and employers.
+The true misfortune is not knowing the Applicant Tracking Software facts.
+Out there are many misconceptions and false beliefs on how an Applicant Tracking System actually works, how they review and qualify candidates, how they function during the rise of hybrid recruiting, and what benefits they provide to both candidates and employers.

 To dispel the erroneous misconceptions of one of the top recruiting challenges, here are some common beliefs concerning the ATS and the reality.